-There are exemptions to the right of access to your personal information, such as when the material also includes a third party’s personal information.
-Should any or all of the information you have requested be exempt, we will tell you which exemption(s) have been applied and why.
+There are exemptions to the right of access to your personal information, such as when the material also includes a third party's personal information.

 CAA information security policy and procedures provide appropriate technical and organisational measures, that safeguard against the unauthorised or unlawful processing of personal data, and against accidental loss or destruction of, or damage to, personal data (the Seventh Data Principle).
 In particular, these policies cover:-